Ketamine-Assisted Psychotherapy (KAP) 101

 ● Integration Sessions

-After our KAP dosing session, we will meet for multiple integration therapy sessions to review the memories, thoughts & insights that arose during your dosing session, and to prepare for the next dosing session (these session are covered by insurance)
+After our KAP dosing session, we will meet for integration therapy sessions to review the memories, thoughts & insights that arose during your dosing session, and to prepare for the next dosing session (these session are covered by insurance)

 ● Follow-up consultations with Journey Clinical

-After our first KAP session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine lozenge refills, as appropriate.
+After our first KAP session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine troches refills, as appropriate.
 The frequency of follow ups depends on your unique treatment plan, at a minimum of once per quarter.

 What is the Cost of Treatment?

 Ketamine-Assisted Psychotherapy is an affordable, accessible modality.
 Although the medical intake and medical follow ups are not covered by insurance, they are eligible for out-of-network reimbursement.
+NOW offering financing option for your dosing sessions with Care Credit. www.carecredit.com

-Initial intake appt with Erin (60 min): Covered by Insurance.
-Copay, deductible or co-insurance applies
+Initial intake appt with Quiet Mind Therapist(60 min): Covered by accepted Insurance.
+Copay, deductible or co-insurance applies.

-Psychotherapy Follow up Appts with Erin (60 min): Covered by Insurance.
+Psychotherapy Follow up Appts with Quiet Mind Therapists(60 min): Covered by Insurance.
 Copay, deductible or co-insurance applies.

 Journey Clinical Medical Costs

-Follow-up Sessions: $150/Session (minimum of 1/quarter, reimbursable through out-of-network)
+Follow-up Sessions: minimum of 1/quarter, reimbursable through out-of-network

 How Do I Sign Up?